MicrosoftDocs/azure-dev-docs/articles/python/python-web-app-github-actions-app-service.md

 [IMAGE]

-In this article, the GitHub Actions authenticates with a publish profile credential.
+In this article, the GitHub action authenticates with a publish profile credential.
 There are other ways to authenticate such as with a service principal or OpenID Connect.
 For more information, see [Deploy to App Service using GitHub Actions][12].

 ## Run the workflow